basecamp/bc3-api/README.md

 Welcome to the Basecamp 3 API!
 Looking to integrate your service with Basecamp 3, or create your own app in concert with data inside of Basecamp 3?
 We're happy to have you!

-If you have a specific feature request or if you found a bug, [please open a GitHub issue](https://github.com/basecamp/bc3-api/issues/new).
-We encourage forking these docs for local reference, and will happily accept pull request with improvements.

-To talk with us and other developers about the API, [post a question on StackOverflow](http://stackoverflow.com/questions/ask) tagged `basecamp` or [open a support ticket](https://basecamp.com/support) if you need help from us directly.

-**Please note:** During this early access period (while this repo is private), please hold on with announcing your API integration publicly.
-Once we're fully public you can go for it.

 Compatibility with previous Basecamp APIs
 -----------------------------------------